hashgraph/hedera-services/docs/autorenew-feature.md

 - Each Hedera entity also has an `autoRenewAccount` which is the account to pay for the fee at renewal.
 This `autoRenewAccount` could be itself if the entity is a crypto account or an account associated with the entity when it was created.
 - When a Hedera entity is created, its initial lifetime is defined by its `autoRenewPeriod`.
 At its `expirationTime`, Hedera Services will try to extend an entity's lifetime by another `autoRenewPeriod` if the `autoRenewAccount` has enough balance to do so, or as much extension as the remaining balance permits.
 - After handling a transaction, Hedera Services will search within the next `autorenew.numberOfEntitiesToCheck` for upto `autorenew.maxNumberOfEntitiesToRenew` entities that expired then try to renew these entities.
-- At the time of this writing, there is an AUTORENEW_GRACE_PERIOD of 7 days being mentioned in the HAPI document.
-Propose to use `autorenew.gracePeriod` in `application.properties` instead.
 - After the grace period, if the `expirationTime` of an entity is not extended, it will be deleted from the system.

 ## Implementation